Friday, November 22, 2024

 PARSIPPANY — On Sunday, August 11, Mayor James R. Barberio, along with the Parsippany Interfaith Council, commemorated the courageous actions of Raoul Wallenberg, the Swedish diplomat who heroically saved thousands of Hungarian Jews during the Holocaust.
 Wallenberg is remembered as a significant figure in World War II history.
 As a Swedish diplomat in Budapest, he is credited with rescuing tens of thousands of Hungarian Jews from the horrors of the Holocaust.

 Raoul Wallenberg was a Swedish diplomat who became one of the most significant and heroic figures during World War II due to his extraordinary efforts to save Hungarian Jews from the Holocaust.
-Born on August 4, 1912, in Lidingö, Sweden, Wallenberg came from a prominent family that was influential in business, diplomacy, and banking.
+Born on August 4, 1912, in Lidingö, Sweden, Wallenberg came from a prominent family influential in business, diplomacy, and banking.

 In 1944, during the height of World War II, Wallenberg was appointed as a diplomat to the Swedish Legation in Budapest, Hungary.
 His mission was to save as many Jews as possible from the Nazi extermination camps.
 Wallenberg employed a combination of diplomatic finesse, bribery, and deception to achieve this goal.